ilmanzo/ilmanzo.github.com/content/post/playing_with_linux_capabilities.md

 ## What

+The idea is simple: just split all the possible privileged kernel calls up into groups of related functionality, then we can assign processes only to the subset they need.
+So the kernel calls were split up into a few dozen different categories, largely successfully.

 The Linux kernel implements a multitude of these micro-grained permissions.
 Some of the most common capabilities used are:

 - CAP_SYS_ADMIN: Allows a wide range of operations.
 This capability should be avoided in favor of more specific capabilities.